-The majority of the Company's investment income result relates to interest rate swaps.
-These instruments increased in value over 2020 driven by falling interest rates.

-Futures reported a net realised loss result in 2020.
-The majority of the futures portfolio is linked to equity movements which recorded an overall positive performance in 2020.
+The majority of the Company's investment income result relates to interest rate swaps and futures.
+Swaps decreased in value over 2021 driven by an increase in interest rates.
+The majority of the futures portfolio is linked to equity movements which recorded an overall positive performance in 2021.
 As a result, the Company's short position in futures instruments recorded realised losses.

-Other shareholder assets including fixed income securities and cash returned a broadly neutral performance during 2020 due to low interest rates and the short duration of the bonds.
+Other shareholder assets including fixed income securities and cash returned a small negative performance during 2021 due to the short duration of the bonds and negative interest rates on cash holdings.